Location and organization classification

 A description of the items in each business category is given below.

-If the organization's line of business fits into several categories, select the one that matches their main business.
-For example, if a clothing store also sells some shoes, select the “clothing store” category.
+If an organization's line of business fits multiple categories, select the one that matches their main business activity.
+For example, if a clothing store also sells some shoes, select the “Clothing store” category.

 You must indicate the organization's category.